GetStream/Stream-Example-PHP/README.md

 Stream Example App
 ------------------

-This example app shows you how you can use [GetStream.io](https://getstream.io/ "GetStream.io") to built a site similar to Pinterest.
+This example app shows you how you can use [GetStream.io](https://getstream.io/ "GetStream.io") to build a site similar to Pinterest.

 The application is built using Laravel Framework; the best way to try this application is via Heroku; you can deploy this example (for free) on Heroku by pressing the Deploy button below.